amclark42/so-youre-planning-to-vote-2020/README.md

     * etc.
   * Ballots are collected from these boxes regularly.
 * If you plan to mail your ballot, try to get it to the post office ASAP—ideally, within a few days after you receive it.
+  * The USPS recommends mailing ballots at least a week before their deadline. ([USPS](https://about.usps.com/what/government-services/election-mail/))
-  * Again, to be on the safe side, expect two or three weeks of transit.
+  * To be on the safe side, expect two or three weeks before arrival.
-* You may have the option to track your ballot online, so you’ll be able to see when it arrives.
+* You may have the option to track your ballot online, so you’ll be able to see when it arrives. ([NBC News](https://www.nbcnews.com/specials/plan-your-vote-state-by-state-guide-voting-by-mail-early-in-person-voting-election/index.html))

 Some states will only accept mail-in ballots up until the polls close on Election Day.
-Others will accept mail-in ballots that have been postmarked by Election Day, regardless of when they arrive.
-There are ongoing lawsuits over how states should handle mail-in ballots this year—consider checking your state’s vote-by-mail guidelines every so often.
+Others will accept mail-in ballots that have been postmarked by Election Day, as long as they are received by a set date. ([FiveThirtyEight](https://projects.fivethirtyeight.com/how-to-vote-2020/), [Wall Street Journal](https://www.wsj.com/articles/how-to-vote-by-mail-in-every-state-11597840923), [NBC News](https://www.nbcnews.com/specials/plan-your-vote-state-by-state-guide-voting-by-mail-early-in-person-voting-election/index.html))

+There are ongoing lawsuits over how states should handle mail-in ballots this year—consider checking your state’s vote-by-mail guidelines every so often. ([FiveThirtyEight](https://projects.fivethirtyeight.com/how-to-vote-2020/))

 ### Voting in person

 This is important to recognize: America is in a public health crisis.
 Covid-19 spreads quickly, and it will still be here in November.
 The pandemic adds risk to your trip to the polls.
 The risk of Covid-19 is not just risk that *you* will get it.
 It is also risk that *your family* will get it, and the people that *they* come into contact with as well.
 It is also risk that you will *give* the virus to others at the polls: people in line, poll workers, election judges, poll monitors, and all *their* families.

+Some polling places may close if there aren’t enough people willing to work the polls during the pandemic.
+Check with your local election authority before heading out to vote. ([FiveThirtyEight](https://projects.fivethirtyeight.com/how-to-vote-2020/))

-If you’re voting in person, make plans to keep the risk of infection low, both for yourself and for others:
+If you’re voting in person, make plans to keep the risk of infection low, both for yourself and for others. ([CDC](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/prevention.html))

-* Try to vote early and during off-peak times.
+* Try to vote early and/or during off-peak times. ([FiveThirtyEight](https://projects.fivethirtyeight.com/how-to-vote-2020/))
-* Wear a mask over your nose and mouth while waiting in line, and indoors at the polling station.
+* Wear a mask over your nose and mouth while waiting in line and indoors at the polling station.
 * Do not touch your face or the fabric of your mask.
 * Keep to a distance of at least 6 feet from other people.
 * Show respect for everyone else voting in-person, but especially show respect for poll workers, who will face increased risk to themselves and their families.